TimonLevy/Networking/Bigous Protocolous.md

 The Simple mail ransfer Protocol's job is to **mail and/or send** data to another `smtp server` on the network, similar to [Telnet](#teletype-network-aka-telnet).
 Smtp is used only for message forwarding, not retrieving.

+### WHY WAS IT INVENTED?
+The smtp protocol was invented in order to provide the ability to send mail over the network.

 ### HOW DOES IT WORK?
 SMTP is used to relay mail messages over the network from the local network's smtp server to the recipient local network's smtp server.
 More accurately the stmp protocol is used as a guideline to transfer mails from a **client MTA** (**M**essage **T**ransfer **A**gent) to a **server MTA**.
 Please do notice that the smtp protocol usually acts as a background service for e-mail applications on a user's computer like Office 356.